Henri Cleutin: Paperwork goes astray

 Mary of Hungary gave Thomas Gresham copies of this paper and secret instructions made for a French ambassador, Louis de Salazar, Sieur d'Asnois, in January 1549.
 Gresham forwarded the copies to William Cecil.
-Edward VI of England was told the news on 24 November 1552 and wrote the story in his journal.
+Edward VI was told the news on 24 November 1552 and wrote the story in his journal.
 The 1549 instructions advised Salazar to foment a civil war in England during the trial of Admiral Thomas Seymour to aid France's war in Scotland.

 Although there is no further record of Salazar coming to England, these instructions may have seemed genuine, as the Imperial ambassador to France in 1549, Jean de Saint Mauris, had reported that the French court were pleased to hear of Thomas Seymour's arrest, and hoped a "pernicious struggle" in England would help conclude their Scottish undertaking.
 Saint Mauris wrote that the House of Guise helped military preparations to this end.
 Protector Somerset was informed that a messenger sent to France in January 1549 by Henry Cornysshe, Captain of Jersey, saw the Duke of Guise's preparations in Brittany, which Cornysshe judged were for Scotland.

 When Mary of Guise complained about the loss of these letters, sending Francisco de Busso as an envoy, the Dowager Regent replied that she found her letters to d'Oysel were inappropriate by not showing true and sincere friendship to the Emperor, and in fact expressed joy over the destruction and servitude of her own house (the House of Stewart).
 The English ambassador in Brussels, Thomas Chamberlayne, conveyed the Privy Council's thanks to Mary of Hungary's officers in December 1552.
 In May 1553, the ambassador Jean Scheyfve heard that Mary of Guise challenged Arran's regency, and hoped to replace him with James Stewart, the eldest son of James V.